mobinkarimi2000/mobinkarimi2000/README.md

 ## Summary 🚀

 A Flutter developer with over one year of experience building cross-platform mobile applications.
 Good understanding of mobile development best practices and familiarity with popular libraries and packages.
-Completed more than five projects and worked with over 50 packages.
 Enthusiastic about staying up-to-date with the latest industry changes and collaborating with other talented professionals to work with cutting-edge technology.

 ## Flutter Skills 🦋

 - Dart and Flutter proficiency
 - Git, Firebase, and BLoC as state management solution proficiency
-- Familiarity with popular libraries and packages such as riverpod, hooks, provider, http, dio, and get it
+- Familiarity with popular libraries and packages such as floor, build runner, freezed, provider, http, dio, and get it
-- Proficient in Flutter Test, including unit, widget, and integration testing, as well as Mockito and BlocTest

 ## Other Skills 👨‍💻

 - Git proficiency
-- Strong understanding of mobile development best practices that includes concepts like clean architecture, repository pattern, and OOP
+- Strong understanding of mobile development best practices that includes concepts like clean architecture, TDD, DDD, and OOP
-- Familiarity with Python to create creative tools :)
+- Familiarity with google analytics, crashltics, push notifications

-## Projects 💼

-1. [Pmodore](https://github.com/pmodore/pmodore-applicatinon) - an application that helps users implement the Pomodoro Technique.
+- Extensive experience working in an Agile development environment and communication apps like trello, souce tree and insomnia
+-